Are These Your Top 10 Fears?

 "Love is what we were born with.
 Fear is what we learned here" ?

 That's what Marianne Williamson says, and isn't it a chastening thought.
+Perhaps.
+Or perhaps it's a thought that basically says, "fear is made up so don't bother about fears!".
 Anyway, time for those fears...

 Top 10 Fears